 Rueben J. Hart House is part of a row of buildings built by George Blaiklock that are of similar architectural style and design.
 Henry House and Forrest House are also of a similar style and are located nearby.
 It also faces important Italianate styled buildings on the west side of Barrington Street.
 These buildings complement each other and maintain the historical and architectural character of the surrounding area and proposed district.

-Present Owner(s): Callie latrou

-Address: 1269 Barrington Street

-Halifax, NS B3J 1Y2
+Present Owner(s): Callie latrou Original Owner(s): Reuben J. Hart Address: 1269 Barrington Street Occupation: Shipping Merchant Halifax, NS B3J 1Y2